ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The terms and concepts described in CDDL {{RFC8610}}, CBOR {{RFC8949}}, and COSE {{RFC9052}}{{RFC9053}}{{RFC9338}}.

-A principal interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client" or "node".
+A node interested to participate in group communication as well as already participating as a group member is interchangeably denoted as "Client".

 This document also uses the following terms.